 Where to find it: Driving on Umm Suqeim street towards Arabian Ranches take the turn off to Arjan, follow the road round and take a left at roundabout. greenheartuae.com

 Ripe – Umm Suqeim

 While Baker and Spice established the Farmers’ Market and built a community, Eleanor’s passion to work with farmers has brought many different new varieties into the market (often better suited to the hot climate), Ripe’s energy and marketing put veg box delivery on the map in Dubai and Abu Dhabi.
-They run a number of markets in the UAE although the veg is eclipsed by craft stalls, fast food stands and even a petting zoo at Safa Park.
+They run a number of markets in the UAE although the veg is eclipsed by craft stalls and food stands.
 The Ripe shop in Umm Suqeim is calm, bright and pretty and not just about veg.
 A favourite of the ‘yummy mummy’ crowd it also sells things like cosmetics, ‘Superfoods’, tea, coffee and dairy products (not all organic) as well as a mixture of local and imported fruit and veg.
 I think you can take away a cup of Raw coffee there too.
 Ripe has a coding system on their website which shows clearly whether something is organic or local (although not its country of origin) – however at their markets, in their veg boxes and at their shop this is not always apparent so ask before you buy.

 Where to find it: Take the last right hand turn from Al Manara street heading towards Sheikh Zayed road.
 Ripe on the left in the group of shops by the large orange mosque ripeme.com

 Al Shuwib organic farms – you can phone your order direct to this farm (they attend the Farmers’ Market when in season) and they will deliver.
 03 732 4114 Facebook